 When a claim is filed to the court, rather than bringing it to a full trial of civil proceeding, the parties concerned can ask the judges for judicial mediation, provided that it is requested under the free will of, and voluntarily by, the parties and the facts concerned are clear.
 Complex civil procedures are lessened if the dispute is solved through judicial mediation, which is more effective.
 If a mediation agreement is reached by the parties, the court shall prepare a written mediation statement confirming the mediation agreement, which has the same effect and enforceability as a judgment.

 UPDATE AND TRENDS

-Recent developments
+Recent developments and future reforms

+What were the key cases, decisions, judgments and policy and legislative developments of the past year?
 Are there any proposals for dispute resolution reform?
 When will any reforms take effect?